 A word of caution, many of these areas haven’t seen a ton of traffic, which means holds still break and loose rock may be encountered.
 A helmet is usually a good idea, along with a healthy dose of common sense.
 Climb safe.

-The Crystal River Valley has seen some recent development by the Carbondale crew looking for more convenient after work climbing.
-The focus has been on the Narrows and Coal Creek for sport climbing, and Coal Basin has also seen some bouldering development.
+The Crystal River Valley has seen climbing activity for decades, with the focus on the Narrows and Redstein crags.
+Coal Basin has also seen some bouldering development.
 New boulders have also been developed in Redstone.

 Thompson Creek is a beautiful area in the hills to the west of town.
 A mellow hike along a gurgling stream takes you to the valley’s newest sport crag.
 Currently there are access issues with this crag.